bdaroz/HVCC-ParrotDrone/README.md

 *Currently this project is known to work only with the Parrot Mini Drone.*

-Additional, and more clear, instructions will be added at a later date, however, the general steps are:
+The general steps to code your own Android drone app are:

 1. [Install Android Studio](https://developer.android.com/studio/index.html)
 2. [Install Git](https://git-scm.com/downloads) (if not already installed)